Simple carbs are foods with single and double sugar molecules. This includes glucose, fructose and sucrose.

 When planning meals and grocery shopping, make a routine to read the nutrition label.
 Avoid foods that have added sugar and sweeteners and drink water as a substitute for sugary drinks and sodas.

 If you’re using your Farrell's nutrition plan, you’re already taking in the right, balanced nutrition your body needs to work in the best manner and efficiently to be your best in and outside of the gym.

 If you're currently not a member of Farrell's and not meeting your fitness goals, get in touch with one of our locations or enroll in our next session to have a real fitness transformation!
-We also offer free trial classes!
+We also offer a free week of fitness classes!